vikram-kangotra/vikram-kangotra/README.md

 With a strong foundation in systems and low-level development, I enjoy bridging the gap between high-level user interfaces and the underlying machine.

-## 💼 Current Role

-**Android Engineer @ Samsung**
-Working on large-scale Android systems and platform-level components, contributing to core features used by millions globally.

 ## 🔭 Interests & Focus Areas

 - 📱 **Android Internals & Framework Development**